Make webinars more interactive

 Source: sproutvideo.com

-It’s impossible to overvalue humour:
+It’s impossible to overvalue humor:

 1. A good joke boosts listeners’ mood.